Luke Plange: Club career

 A youth product of Arsenal since the age of six, Plange moved to Derby County on 21 March 2021.
 He made his professional debut with Derby County on 4 December 2021, coming on as a half-time substitute in a 1–0 EFL Championship defeat against Bristol City.

 On 31 January 2022, Plange signed for Crystal Palace and was loaned back to Derby for the remainder of the season.
 In August 2022 he was loaned to Belgian club RWD Molenbeek, along with teammate Jake O'Brien, for the 2022–23 season.
 On 30 January 2023, Crystal Palace recalled him from his loan at RWD Molenbeek and sent on loan to Lincoln City for the remainder of the season.

 On 1 August 2023, Plange joined Carlisle United on a half-season long loan.
 He returned to his parent club at the end of the loan deal in January 2024.

 On 15 March 2024, Plange joined Finnish Veikkausliiga club HJK Helsinki on loan until 1 January 2025.
 On 27 April 2024, Plange scored his first goal in the league, in a 1–1 away draw against Haka.
 On 7 June 2024, Plange scored a hat-trick in a 4–1 home win against SJK, after coming on as the 71st minute substitute to Anthony Olusanya.

 On 1 February 2025, Plange joined Scottish Premiership club Motherwell on loan until the end of the season.

 On 17 July 2025, he signed a three-year contract with Swiss Super League side Grasshopper Club Zurich.
 He had already joined the Swiss record champions during pre-season and was able to impress in the test matches.
 Plange was selected to the starting lineup in the first game of the season and was able to score Grasshoppers' second goal after just 31 minutes, in the 2–3 home defeat to FC Luzern.
+On 17 December 2025, he scored four goals in a 6–2 away victory against Young Boys, which included a flawless hat-trick between the 85th and 92nd minutes of the game.
+With just seven minutes between his second and fourth goals, this was the second fastest hat-trick scored in the Swiss Super League.